john9francis/radiation-modeling/timeSpent.md

 - 7/11 9:00 am 1.5 hr learning from dr. mghari medical physicist and diana the dosimetrist
 - 7/12 10:00 am 3 hours shadowing david fentner diagnostic medical physicist
+- 7/12 3:45 pm writing down what i learned from shadowing this week